2stacks/2stacks.github.io/_posts/2019-05-24-rancher-2-and-letsencrypt.md

 * You have kubectl set up with your [Rancher Kubeconfig File][2]
 * You have the [Rancher Library Catalog][3] enabled (you must use the cert-manager from the Rancher library and not from Helm Stable Catalog)
 * You have a publicly reachable dns service that points the domain, for which you want to issue certificates, to your cluster nodes, loadbalancer or port forwarder if using NAT.
 * If your cluster is behind NAT you have set up split DNS.
-(See secition on DNS)
+(See section on DNS)

 Installation
 ------------